Royals lead nation in wishing England’s Lionesses good luck ahead of Euros final

 In a show of support ahead of the final, the Band of the Grenadier Guards performed Three Lions on the Buckingham Palace forecourt, while the royal family’s official X account posted: “Wishing the very best of luck to the @Lionesses in the Women’s Euro Final this evening.”

+Many fans gathered in venues across the country to watch the final, with supporters waving England flags and loudly singing the national anthem at Boxpark Croydon and star striker Michelle Agyemang’s former club Brandon Groves Community Club in Essex.

-The Prince of Wales, who is patron of the Football Association (FA) and set to be in Switzerland on Sunday to cheer the team on, wished them good luck on Saturday.
+The Prince of Wales, who is patron of the Football Association (FA), applauded the national anthem as he stood next to Charlotte in the stadium.

 In a message, William said: “Good luck to the Lionesses tomorrow.